overtonpolicy/Overton-PHP-code-test/README.md

 Tips:

 * We'd definitely recommend implementing some very simple caching to speed up multiple runs while testing
-* At Overton we use the DOM extension, specifically DOMDocument and DOMXPath classes
+* At Overton we use PHP's DOM extension, specifically DOMDocument and DOMXPath classes
 * An xpath you can use to find the relevant links on this webpage is:

 ```